 A change in economic conditions or large market moves, upward or downward, can significantly alter a portfolio's risk/ reward profile.
-Failing to rebalance during a bull market can lead to overexposure to equities, drastically changing the risk profile of the intended allocation and leaving the portfolio vulnerable when a bear market starts.
-Allowing the portfolio to drift during a bear market can result in a higher allocation to fixed income than intended as portfolio allocations drift from strategic targets and an investor's desired risk level.
+Failing to rebalance during a bull market can lead to overexposure to equities, drastically changing the risk profile of the intended allocation and potentially leaving the portfolio vulnerable if or when a bear market starts.
+Allowing the portfolio to drift during a bear market can likely result in a higher allocation to fixed income than intended as portfolio allocations drift from strategic targets and an investor's desired risk level.
 This could impact the time it takes for a portfolio to recover once the bear market is over.
-As an example, a moderate growth and income investor who did not rebalance their portfolio during the last bull market would likely have too much of their portfolio allocated to stocks, especially U.S. stocks, and too little allocated to international and fixed-income investments.
-When the stock market entered a bear market in March 2020, a portfolio that had drifted far above its strategic equity allocations exhibited more volatility than one that adhered to its recommended allocation.
+As an example, a moderate growth and income investor who did not rebalance their portfolio during the 2009-2020 bull market would likely have an overweighted allocation to stocks, especially U.S. stocks, and an underweighted allocation to international and fixed-income investments.
+When the stock market entered a bear market in March 2020, our research has found that a portfolio that had drifted far above its strategic equity allocations exhibited more volatility than one that adhered to its recommended allocation.